What was George Washington's military experience before the American Revolution

 History tells us that the Continental Congress chose wisely.
 Washington lost more battles than he won and made costly blunders in the field.
 He also displayed consummate bravery and leadership.
 And no man in the American colonies could have kept the Continental Army together and fighting for nearly nine years as George Washington was able to do.
 And he learned those skills from his checkered military experience twenty years earlier.

-- Why did African Americans join the British Army during the American Revolution?
+- Why did France side with the American Colonies during the American Revolution

 - Chernow, Ron, Washington: A Life, Penguin Press, 2010, page 26